-In most instances, the McKenzie Friend is able to appear before the magistrates courts, county courts, High Court of Justice and Court of Appeal (Civil Division), which demonstrates a very inclusive stance to legal support by those capable of offering it.
+In most instances, the McKenzie Friend is able to appear before any magistrate court, county court, High Court of Justice and Court of Appeal (Civil Division).

 - Provide moral support